 Question: Please provide an example of a student and how to use reinforcement to increase a targeted behavior.

-Answer: David is a 10 year old boy with autism who has difficulty with greeting others.
+Answer: David is a 10 year old boy with ASD who has difficulty with greeting others.
 His goal is that he will say "hello" to one of his classmates after entering the room in the morning.
 His teacher, Ms. Brown, did a reinforcement assessment and determined that David likes Spider Man, whales, and fist bumps.
-(Instead of touching hands as in a high five, David likes to bump fists).
+(Instead of touching hands as in a high five, David likes to bump fists.)

-Ms. Brown started giving David a fist bump along with saying, "Good job saying Hi David" when he greets a classmate first thing in the morning.
-After looking at the data on David's greeting behavior, Ms. Brown noticed that he now greets at least one classmate when he arrives in the morning.
-The fist bump is a positive reinforcer for David's greeting behavior, because it was delivered by Ms. Brown after he preformed the targeted behavior, and it increased the rate of David greeting his classmates.
+Ms. Brown started giving David a fist bump along with saying, "Good job saying Hi, David" when he greets a classmate first thing in the morning.
+After looking at the data on David’s greeting behavior, Ms. Brown noticed that he now greets at least one classmate when he arrives in the morning.
+The fist bump is a positive reinforcer for David’s greeting behavior, because it was delivered by Ms. Brown after he preformed the targeted behavior, and it increased the rate of David greeting his classmates.

 The identification and use of reinforcement procedures to facilitate skill acquisition in the classroom requires time and careful consideration.
 It is important to remember that any reinforcer is only as good as the outcome it is accomplishing.
 In other words, a reinforcer is only effective if the student's targeted behavior is increasing or is being maintained after skill acquisition.
-Reinforcement must be individualized for each student, and teachers should have a variety available.
+Reinforcement must be individualized for each student, and teachers should have a variety of reinforcers available.
 In addition, the requirements for gaining access to the reinforcement should be increased over time.

 For additional information, the following resources are recommended: